In0ut123/movie-lister/README.md

 # Movie Lister

-- Generates tsv file with random data that a movie might have
+- data/generator.py generates a tsv file with random data that a movie might have
+- a data file is included already to simplify the process
-- nginx serves the file
+- nginx serves the data file and the VueJS frontend
 - Vue frontend consumes that file and lists the movies
 - You can sort and filter the data using several parameters

-data file is included already to simplify

-You can find the data generator script in data/generator.py

 ```
 docker build . -t movie-lister